plone/documentation/develop/plone/searching_and_indexing/query.rst

 Here is an example how to crawl through Plone content to search HTML snippets.
-This can be done by rendering every content object and check whether certain substrings exists the output HTML This snippet can be executed through-the-web in Zope Management Interface.
+This can be done by rendering every content object and check whether certain substrings exists the output HTML This snippet can be executed through-the-web in Management Interface.

 This kind of scripting is especially useful if you need to find old links or migrate some text / HTML snippets in the content itself.
 There might be